shalomb/aws-dia-shapes/README.md

 # AWS Simple Icons for dia
-This provides `AWS Shapes` for [Dia](https://wiki.gnome.org/Apps/Dia) which programatically creates icons from the iconset provided by AWS at [AWS Simple Icons for Architecture Diagrams](https://aws.amazon.com/architecture/icons/).
+This provides `AWS Simple Icons` for [Dia](https://wiki.gnome.org/Apps/Dia) which programatically creates icons from the iconset provided by [AWS Simple Icons for Architecture Diagrams](https://aws.amazon.com/architecture/icons/).

 This is a fork and slight rewrite of [pieterlange/aws-dia-shapes](https://github.com/pieterlange/aws-dia-shapes)